-We will read four (4) texts plus some additional readings such as articles, governmental reports, cases and research studies, and discuss these items in class.
+We will read and discuss four (4) texts plus some additional readings such as articles, governmental reports, cases and research studies.
 Lectures, films, guest presentations and workshops will be featured during our class sessions.
-Students will complete four (4) shorter assignments and prepare one longer paper on which they will deliver a presentation the last day of class.
+Students will complete four (4) shorter assignments and prepare one longer paper on which they will deliver a short presentation the last day of class.

-Expectations, Credit & Evaluation Students will come prepared and attend every class on time, actively participate in class, and submit assignments on time.
+Expectations, Credit & Evaluation: Students will come prepared and attend every class on time, actively participate in class, and submit assignments on time.
 All students are expected to support and contribute to a well functioning MPA classroom learning community.
 Behavior that disrupts the learning community may be grounds for disciplinary action, including dismissal from the MPA program.